(slightly revised 6/26)

 drenched in doubt they'd stay afloat.

-At his word, then, instant calming!
+At his word, then, storm clouds faded.

 "Who is this?" disciples thought.